megalisp/newt/README.md

 TL;DR: This project is in low-maintenance mode.

-I have enjoyed working on Frog for many years.
+I have enjoyed working on Newt for many years.
 In the beginning, it was intended to be a "just-works", "any color you want, so long as it's black" simple application.